-21. Further, the noticee has accepted in the statement that she had not declared the said gold concealed by her, on his arrival to the Customs authorities.
-It is clear case of non-declaration with an intent to smuggle the gold and evade the payment of duty.
-Accordingly, there is sufficient evidence to say that the noticee had kept the said gold items viz. two gold kadas of 999.0/24Kt purity, totally weighing 499.850 grams and having Market Value of Rs.
-38,85,090/- and Tariff Value of Rs.
-35,25,768/-, which were in her possession and concealed by her in her sleeves of sweater and failed to declare the same before the Customs Authorities on her arrival at SVPIA, Ahmedabad.
-The case of smuggling of gold items recovered from her possession and which was kept undeclared with an intent of smuggling the same and in order to evade payment of Customs duty is conclusively proved.
+21. Further, the noticee has accepted that he had not declared the said gold concealed by him, on his arrival to the Customs authorities.
+It is clear case of non-declaration with an intent to smuggle the gold.
+Accordingly, there is sufficient evidence to say that the noticee had kept the said gold items viz.
+07 Nos. of gold kadiwali chains totally weighing 488.500 Grams having purity 24KT 1999.0 and having the Market Value of Rs.42,91,473/- (Rupees Forty-Two Lakhs Ninety-One Thousand Four hundred and seventy-three only) and Tariff value as Rs.
+40,20,819/- (Rupees Forty Lakhs Twenty Thousand Eight Hundred and Nineteen only), which were kept and concealed in the clothes worn by the passenger and failed to declare the same before the Customs Authorities on his arrival at SVPIA, Ahmedabad.
+The case of smuggling of gold items recovered from his possession and which was kept undeclared with an intent of smuggling the same and in order to evade payment of Customs duty is conclusively proved.
 Thus, it is proved that the noticee violated Section 77, Section 79 of the Customs Act for import/ smuggling of gold which was not for bonafide use and thereby violated Rule 11 of the Foreign Trade Regulation Rules 1993 as amended, and para 2.26 of the Foreign Trade Policy 2015-20.
 Further as per Section 123 of the Customs Act, 1962, gold is a notified item and when goods notified thereunder are seized under the Customs Act, 1962, on the reasonable belief that they are smuggled goods, the burden to prove that they are not smuggled, shall be on the person from whose possession the goods have been seized.
-In her submission/request letter submitted through advocate, the noticee has submitted the copy of bills.
-On going through the bill, I find that, the description of the goods mentioned as "TTB Ten Tola Bar", however the goods found in possession and seized from the noticee are "02 Gold Kadas", therefore, bill is not appeared genuine.
-Also, at the time of personal hearing the authorized representative on behalf of noticee submitted that the gold items were purchased by her client from her personal savings and money borrowed from her friend circle.
+In his submission/request letter, the noticee has submitted the copy of bills.
+Also, at the time of personal hearing the authorized representative on behalf of noticee submitted that the gold items were purchased by his client from his personal savings and money borrowed from his relative.
 In this regard, I would like to refer to the conditions prescribed in Para 3 of Circular 06/2014-Cus dated 06.03.2014 wherein it is explicitly mentioned that "in case of gold in any other form, including ornaments, the eligible passenger must be asked to declare item wise inventory of the ornaments being imported.
 This inventory, duly signed and duly certified by the eligible passenger and assessing officer, should be attached with the baggage receipt".
-And "Wherever possible, the field officer, may, inter alia, ascertain the antecedents of such passengers, source for funding for gold as well as duty being paid in the foreign currency, person responsible for booking of tickets etc. so as to prevent the possibility of the misuse of the facility by unscrupulous elements who may hire such eligible passengers to carry gold for them".
+And "Wherever possible, the field officer, may, inter alia, ascertain the antecedents of such passengers, source for funding for gold as well as duty being paid in the foreign currency, person responsible for booking of tickets etc.

+so as to prevent the possibility of the misuse of the facility by unscrupulous elements who may hire such eligible passengers to carry gold for them".
 From the conditions it is crystal clear that all eligible passengers have to declare the item wise inventory of the ornaments and have to provide the source of money from which gold was purchased.
-Merely submission of invoice/bill copy without any documentary backing, is not proved that the goods purchased in legitimate way and as bona fide personal use.
-Further, during the personal hearing, it was mentioned that the gold was purchased from personal savings and from the money borrowed from her friends.
+Further, during the personal hearing, it was mentioned that the gold was purchased from personal savings and from the money borrowed from his brother.
 However, I find that the noticee has failed to establish the claim with the documentary evidences such as borrowing transaction and purchase transaction.